Dan-Brogan/Cross-Recessed-Screw_Deep-Learning-Datasets/README.md

 These datasets are located in the separate branches of this repository.
 Each image is exclusive to its own dataset.
 All images were taken with a Google Pixel 12.3 MPx (3036 x 4048 pixels) camera.

-The research which developed these datasets is currently under review.
+The research which developed these datasets is available through the following link: https://doi.org/10.1016/j.array.2021.100094.

 The authors include Daniel P. Brogan, Nicholas M. DiFilippo, and Musa K. Jouaneh.